toxin265/archsysback/README.md

 # archsysback
-Archiso config for building Arch Linux Live Backup iso from your running system
+Archiso config for building Arch Linux Live Backup iso from your installed system